-The author is indebted to Mike Stay for illuminating discussions and criticism which contributed essentially to this note.
-He thanks Vladimir Buzek, Jozef Gruska, Rossella Lupacchini, and Karl Svozil for various useful comments, specifically regarding "implementation" as a way to compare the quantum and classical solutions.
+I am indebted to Mike Stay for illuminating discussions and criticism which contributed essentially to this note.
+I thank Vladimir Buzek, Jozef Gruska, Rossella Lupacchini, and Karl Svozil for various useful comments, specifically regarding "implementation" as a way to compare the quantum and classical solutions.